 The backbone of our map consists of contour lines at intervals of 250 metres.
-Thus, the map looks plastic and nicely displays the topography of the mountain range.
+Thus, the map looks vivid and nicely illustrates the topography of the Alps.
 Besides, in order to give reference points, we show the important towns, rivers, and mountains, as well as the boundaries of the eight Alpine countries.

 Our map depicts the most important mountains in the Alps.